aurelienfernandez/ALGOSUP-Moonshot-OLAF/README.md

 This project is called a "Moonshot project", this kind of project is a end of study project set up by ALGOSUP, the objective for students is to find a project which is innovative, creative, difficult and of course we need to code to create it.

-## My Project:

 ## What is OLAF

-My project is named OLAF, it stands for "OnLine Automated Farm", as the name suggests it is an automated farm, but not for professional uses, at least not for now, let me explain in the next section.
+My project is named OLAF, it stands for "OnLine Automated Farm", as the name suggests it is an automated farm, but not for professional uses, It is provided along with a mobile app of the same name.
+The app possess some capabilities, add a plant pot, read a lexicon containing information about plants and diseases and finally the ability to detect diseases on some plants leaves.
+More details can be found in the written reports of the document folder.

-## Why

-I figured out that not a lot of people can spend a lot of time to take care of plants, less of people can identify correctely how much a plant needs water or which temperature is ideal for their plant, and finally even less knows about plants diseases or parasites.

-My goal is to create a planter capable of, at first, watering a plant, or even multiple plants, collect datas about it, and then communicate every data to an app installed by the user, these datas contain multiple informations such as:

-- If the plant is sick or not by analysing images collected via a camera
-- Temperature and soil/ambient humidity

-## How
+## How to use

-To do that I will use a raspberry PI 4 to control and process datas, it will control multiple element necessary for this project:

-- The Azdelivery soi moisture sensor, which will collect datas about soil humidity.
-- The Okdo 5mp camera.
-- The sensor DHT22 which detects air humidity and temperature.
+It is fairly simple to use, for now, only the mobile app is available.
+To install it you just have to plug your phone to your computer and download the APK present in the latest release.
+Once downloaded add it to your phone's files, into the "download" folder.

+Finally your phone should ask you if you want to download the app, once the download is finished you can use it.